monapdx/github-power-links/README.md

 # GitHub Power Links

+Generate deep links for GitHub profiles, repositories, issues, and more.

+Stop guessing GitHub URLs.
+Instantly create the exact link you need.

 ## Overview

 **GitHub Power Links** is a simple web tool that takes a GitHub username (required) and an optional repository name, and generates a comprehensive set of useful GitHub URLs.